Israeli ground forces inside Gaza as Palestinians take stock after intense overnight bombardment | KRDO

 “Anxiety, frustration, and especially enormous anger that none of the war cabinet bothered to meet with the families of the hostages to explain one thing – whether the ground operation endangers the well-being of the 229 hostages in Gaza,” said the Hostages and Missing Persons Families Forum.

-Hagari told reporters on Friday that the IDF had notified the families of hostages about the expanded operations and reiterating the military was “committed to the national task of returning all hostages.”
+Hagari told reporters on Friday that the IDF had notified the families of hostages about the expanded operations and reiterated the military was “committed to the national task of returning all hostages.”

-Prior to the expanded ground campaign, diplomatic sources familiar with the Qatar-led negotiations to release hostages held by Hamas told CNN that there has been “significant progress” in the talks but issues still remained.
+Prior to the expanded ground campaign, diplomatic sources familiar with the Qatar-led negotiations to release hostages told CNN that there has been “significant progress” in the talks but issues still remained.

+Majed Al-Ansari, the spokesperson for Qatar’s Ministry of Foreign Affairs and advisor to the Qatari Prime Minister, told CNN’s Becky Anderson on Saturday that the escalation on the ground is making the situation “considerably more difficult.”

 Qatar and Egypt have been mediating between Israel, the US and Hamas to release the hostages held by the militant group.
 Four hostages have been freed so far.